 Emerging stronger from crisis – that’s our current challenge.
 We know we can do it.
 What doesn’t kill us makes us stronger.
-Our businesses can emerge from crises stronger too, but that won’t happen without leadership and active choice.
+Our businesses can emerge stronger too, but that won’t happen without leadership and choice.

 Capital asset-intensive industries that have had a chance to pause have been wise if they used the opportunity to catch up on deferred maintenance and review their proactive maintenance programs for effectiveness.
 They will emerge stronger.
 Better maintained equipment will run better, longer, and last longer, producing more and doing so with lower levels of risk.

-Good maintenance is an activity necessary to achieve asset reliability.
-In turn that delivers increased availability to do the work you want those assets to perform.
-Ultimately you want lowest achievable costs per unit of output and you get that through two workstreams.
+Emerging stronger from crisis requires good maintenance, the activity necessary to achieve asset reliability.
+In turn that delivers increased availability to do what you want those assets to be doing.
+Ultimately you want the lowest achievable costs per unit of output and you get that through two workstreams.

 One is a focus on executing maintenance work efficiently.
 Good planning of jobs, good scheduling, sufficient availability of spare parts support, combine with a skilled workforce to execute work at low cost.
 Achieving that requires a focus on the “essential” components of the “Uptime Pyramid of Excellence” from my book, “Uptime – Strategies for Excellence in Maintenance Management”.
 Lowering costs, however, is only the start.

-Emerging stronger from crisis also requires a second workstream, which does not need to wait for the first, is focused on doing the right work.
+Emerging stronger from crisis also requires a second workstream, which does not need to wait for the first.
+It requires to focus on doing the right work.
 Proactive maintenance is less expensive than a repair, and it reduces the need for repairs.
 It makes sense to build a maintenance program around being proactive – preventing and predicting failures wherever it makes sense to do so.
 Detecting failures in dormant (usually protective) systems before you need them to act is also being proactive to reduce the consequences of losing the protection.
 Achieving that requires a focus on the “choosing excellence” components of the “Uptime Pyramid of Excellence”.